 - (1) The Option Plan and Incentive Security Plan were both approved by the former shareholders of Lone Pine Resources Inc. and Lone Pine Resources Canada Ltd. (together, "Lone Pine") and by the former shareholders of Arsenal Energy Inc. ("Arsenal"), in connection with the arrangement under section 193 of the Business Corporations Act (Alberta) completed on September 12, 2016, pursuant to which (i) the ownership and capital structure of Lone Pine was reorganized, with the Company becoming the parent corporation of Lone Pine and the former Lone Pine shareholders becoming shareholders of Prairie Provident, and (ii) Prairie Provident acquired all of the outstanding shares of Arsenal.
 In accordance with TSX requirements, all unallocated entitlements under the Option Plan and Incentive Security Plan were subsequently approved by the Shareholders at the annual and special meetings held on May 16, 2019 and May 26, 2022, respectively.
-The Company does not have any equity compensation arrangements not approved by shareholders. - (2) There were 4,456,894 Options outstanding under the Option Plan at December 31, 2023, at exercise prices ranging from \$0.05 per share to \$0.33 per share. - (3) Comprised of 2,071,667 RSUs and 3,465,134 DSUs outstanding under the Incentive Security Plan at December 31, 2023.
+The Company does not have any equity compensation arrangements not approved by shareholders. - (2) There were 64,902,418 Options outstanding under the Option Plan at December 31, 2024, at exercise prices ranging from \$0.04 per share to \$0.28 per share.

+- (3) Comprised of 6,690,000 RSUs and 2,000,000 DSUs outstanding under the Incentive Security Plan at December 31, 2024.
 Each vested RSU entitles the holder to receive, on settlement, one Common Share or the cash equivalent thereof.
 Each DSU entitles the holder to receive, on settlement after the holder retires or otherwise ceases service with the Company, one Common Share or the cash equivalent thereof.
 Common Shares delivered on settlement of vested RSUs or of DSUs may be new Common Shares issued by the Company from treasury, or previously-issued Common Shares acquired on the secondary market on the holder's behalf.
-See "Statement of Executive Compensation- Director Compensation". - (4) Although DSUs issued between July 1, 2019 and 2021 (of which there were 597,500 outstanding at December 31, 2023) were originally issued on terms that restricted the Company from settling them through the issue and delivery of new Common Shares from treasury, these restrictions were removed in January 2024.
-See "- Incentive Security Plan Recent Amendments" above.
-For purposes of this table, these restrictions are assumed to have been removed as of December 31, 2023, such that the number of Common Shares issuable pursuant to outstanding DSUs, as reflected in this table, includes 597,500 issuable pursuant to the DSUs as to which the settlement restriction was removed. - (5) The maximum number of Common Shares available for issuance under the Option Plan and the Incentive Security Plan together shall not exceed 8% percent of the total number of Common Shares outstanding (on a non-diluted basis) at the time of grant, with Common Shares issuable under the Incentive Security Plan not to exceed 3% of the number of Common Shares then issued and outstanding.
-Common Shares underlying any Options or Unit Awards that are exercised or settled, or expire or terminate for any reason, will be available for purpose of further grants under the Option Plan or Incentive Security Plan. - (6) Assuming a maximum allotment of authorized Common Shares to the Incentive Security Plan, then (i) up to 3% of the number of Common Shares outstanding may be issued pursuant to awards under the Incentive Security Plan, and (ii) up to of 5% of the number of Common Shares outstanding may be issued pursuant to awards under the Option Plan.
-There were 715,598,393 Common Shares outstanding at December 31, 2023.
+See "Statement of Executive Compensation-Director Compensation". - (4) The maximum number of Common Shares available for issuance under the Option Plan and the Incentive Security Plan together shall not exceed 8% of the total number of Common Shares outstanding (on a non-diluted basis) at the time of grant, with Common Shares issuable under the Incentive Security Plan not to exceed 3% of the number of Common Shares then outstanding.
+The number of Common Shares potentially issuable pursuant to Options can therefore be as high as 8% of the total number of Common Shares outstanding if no Unit Awards are outstanding, subject to reduction (on a one-for-one basis) for every Common Share potentially issuable pursuant to Unit Awards. - (5) Common Shares underlying any Options or Unit Awards that are exercised or settled, or expire or terminate for any reason, will be available for purpose of further grants under the Option Plan or Incentive Security Plan. - (6) These numbers assume an allotment of unissued Common Shares to the Incentive Security Plan equal to 1.5% of the total number of Common Shares outstanding, which is less than the 3% maximum, and a corresponding allotment of unissued Common Shares to the Option Plan equal to 6.5% of the total number of Common Shares outstanding.
+There were 1,197,401,374 Common Shares outstanding at December 31, 2024.